ebingrav/avwiki/Odertha.md

 *Peering through yellow eyes with oval pupils, the shaman gazes thoughtfully at you.
 She seems to be looking at and through you at the same time.
-Except for the almost reptile like eyes, she appears [human](Human "wikilink"), though bent by age.
+Except for the almost reptile like eyes, she appears [human](Human.md "wikilink"), though bent by age.
 Her soft buffalo robes are plain but decorated by beads and mystic symbols.
 "Welcome to my cave.
 I am Odertha, shaman and only living member of the Qass.
-My clan has lived here on the [Qanza Prairie](:Category:_Qanza_Prairie "wikilink") for many generations.
+My clan has lived here on the [Qanza Prairie](:Category:_Qanza_Prairie.md "wikilink") for many generations.
 Many moons ago, we were camped just outside the Great Rock Spires.
 Then a great rock fell from the sky, striking the heart of the Spires.
 All of my kin within the Spires were slain at once, but their spirits were trapped within the rocks.
 The rock also brought a great plague to those camped outside the Spires.
 I was here at the time, and was spared, but